miguelburgosh/move_on_click/README.md

-# move_on_click
+# Moving and changing direction of an image by clicking over it.
-An image moving and changing on each mouse click.
+## An image moving and changing on each mouse click.